Lebara Money Transfer Review 2017: Is it Safe and How Does it Work? [Bonus: ZERO Fee Transfer & £10 Discount]

 The transfer fees and currency rates for Lebara Money are quite competitive and at par with big players in the overseas remittance market.

-Lebara does charge a minimum transfer fee of £2 (0.5% of the transferred amount).
+Lebara charges a minimum transfer fee of £2 (0.5% of the transferred amount).

 If it’s your first transaction with Lebara and you are sending a large amount (any amount over £100), you get first transfer free along with £10 discount which is a great offer.